serebrov/mongo-test/README.md

 And open http://localhost:3000/.

-The app will display a page with driver selection at the top (native, native with q, mongoose, etc).
+The app will display a page with driver selection at the top (native, native with q, mongoose, etc) and few test pages below.
-And few test pages below.
 Each page shows test function code and results.

 ## Mongodb native driver